GenAIz/sdk/genaiz/README.md

 ### function (sf)

-The function modules is used to manage smart functions and publish them as Docker images to an Orchestrating Broker.
+The function module is used to manage smart functions and publish them as Docker images to an Orchestrating Broker.

 ```shell
 genaiz sf --help